Outpatient Therapists for Reno County Office

 Bobbie Cooprider is an Attachment and Bio-Behavioral Catch-Up (ABC) Coordinator/Parent Coach.
-She is currently a trained forensic interviewer and is working towards ABC Parent Coach and Trauma-Focused Cognitive Behavioral Therapy Certifications.
-Bobbie is a graduate of Newman University in Wichita, KS with a Master's Degree in Social Work.
-She earned a Bachelor's Degree in Behavioral Psychology from Ashford University in Clinton, Iowa.
+She is currently a trained forensic interviewer and is a certified ABC Parent Coach and is working on the Trauma-Focused Cognitive Behavioral Therapy Certification.
+Bobbie is a graduate of Newman University in Wichita, KS with a Master of Social Work degree.
+She earned a Bachelor of Science Degree in Behavioral Psychology from Ashford University in Clinton, Iowa.
 Bobbie is a Licensed Masters Social Worker in the state of Kansas as well as a member of the Phi Alpha Honor Society and the Pi Gamma Mu International Honor Society.

 Kylee is an LMFT and a graduate from Friends University in Wichita, KS, with a Master’s degree in Marriage and Family Therapy.
 Previously she attended Wichita State University and received her Bachelor’s degree in Psychology and Sociology.
 During her schooling, Kylee was a member of the Society of Leadership and Success, the Alpha Kappa Delta Honor Society and the Pi Gamma Mu International Honor Society, while also serving as the Secretary for the Beta Chapter of Delta Kappa, the International Marriage and Family Therapy Honor Society, for achievement in scholarship and service.